 A. When the lounge is a Priority Pass lounge (sometimes).

 Priority Pass, the worldwide network of over 1,000 airport lounges, has been adding some unconventional venues like restaurants and even Minute Suites.
 Traveling through Denver, CO recently, the Lounge Buddy app, which seems to update automatically, alerted me to the fact that DEN had just recently added its first Priority Pass Lounge – Timberline Steaks & Grille.

 I was travelling in the morning and decided to stop for breakfast.
-The departure gate, A26, was only a short walk and a three-minute ride away on the airport train.
+Getting to Terminal C required only a short walk and a three-minute ride away on the airport train from my departure gate, A26.
 Escalators from the train to the concourse level end right next to the restaurant.

 Timberline Steaks & Grille is open Sunday – Friday 06:00 – 22:00 and Saturday 06:00 – 21:00.
 Priority Pass members receive a $28 credit for food and beverages or $56 if they register one guest.
 Present your Priority Pass credentials before ordering.

 The credit is very generous for breakfast.
 Here is the breakfast menu:

 I ordered the steak & eggs and a mimosa to max out my credit.
 The steak was supposed to be 8 ozs.
 It was actually more like 14 ozs.

 Timberline did an excellent job with this meal.
 The ribeye steak was prepared medium and juicy.
 The potatoes had just the right combination of a crunchy outside and soft inside.
 The eggs were cooked as ordered.
 Each item was served at the right temperature.
 Then, to top it off, a delicious Mimosa.